jamesthetab/jamesthetab.github.io/_posts/2016-11-11-Code-in-the-Classroom.markdown

 Guiding Principles
 --------------------------------

-Next week my school is hosting an Apple Distinguished Educators conference, and this has provided yhe ideal opportunity for me to pin down what I think is possible with Swift in math, and how we should concentrate our energies over the coming months.
+Next week my school is hosting an Apple Distinguished Educators conference, and this has provided the ideal opportunity for me to pin down what I think is possible with Swift in math, and how we should concentrate our energies over the coming months.

 Our school employs a lot of technology, all of which is measured against the three pillars of our overall digital strategy: to provide seamless access to content, remove barriers to learning and allow teachers to do what they do best (ask and answer great questions).
 The hardware/software isn't our starting point, the learning opportunity is paramount.